-Expand your Espruino Pico with a 4" by 4" project board with SOIC/SOT-23/etc SMD pads and power railsDesigned by Azzy's Electronics, Ships from United States of America
+Expand your Espruino Pico with a 4" by 4" project board with SOIC/SOT-23/etc SMD pads and power railsDesigned by Azzy's Electronics in United States of America

 This board provides pads for the most popular surface-mount packages, broken out to rows of 0.1" pin header for ease of connection.
 Each pin goes to two or three holes, so making multiple connections to a pin is no problem.
 At the top, a row of 8 pads that can take either an SOT-23-6 part (such as the MAX1555 LiPo charger IC, or some small EEPROMs), or the 5050 package commonly used for RGB-LEDs, including the WS2812/B. On the back of the board, these pins go to pads for three SOIC-16 packages (you can put two SOIC-8's next to each other too).
 To the right of that are two banks of pads for SOT-23 MOSFETs.
 Each bank of 4 fets is connected to a common source, and pads are provided for a resistor between source and gate.
 A barrel jack, and optionally voltage regulators (in SOT-223 and SOIC-23-5 package) can be added to supply power.